mohisen/bonsai-simulink/HOWTO.md

 ## Introduction

 This how-to describes steps needed to connect your own Simulink model to the Bonsai platform.
-It follows the same approach we took within the examples.
+It follows the same approach we took for the other examples.

 ## Step by Step Guide